tbensky/npct/README.md

 ## Configuring the ESP

-Now configure the contact tracing aspect.
+Now configure the contact tracer itself.

 1. Get the latest version of Google Chrome (83+).